erikanagamine/erikanagamine/README.md

 I'm a cloud solutions engineer at Oracle Corporation.
 I've a extensive background as a Database Administrator and Data Engineer.
 Now I'm in a new jorney in data world: 🌱 I'm learning how to extract a better insights with data as a Data Science.

-I love to contribute in community 👯 and I'm speaker 😄.
+I love to contribute in data and woman in tecnologie communities 👯 and I'm speaker 😄.

 If I can help you in something, don't exitate to tell me!